-This is not something to be underestimated because Joshua didn’t just use that as a way to strike up a conversation.
+This is not something to be underestimated because Josh didn’t just use that as a way to strike up a conversation.
 If Josh found you in need, or he thought you would benefit from his kindness he would go to the ends of the earth to help you.

 I can’t tell you how many times a person in need would ask Josh for money and if he had it, it was theirs.
 It’s not that he always gave money, clothes or his time, he gave them freely and with love.